declangray/declangray.github.io/_posts/2025-07-01-CyberDefenders-Ransomed-Writeup.md

 The Microsoft documentation for [process creation flags](https://learn.microsoft.com/en-us/windows/win32/procthread/process-creation-flags) is useful here.
 The value `0x08000000` is associated with the flag `CREATE_NO_WINDOW` which just simply creates a process without a GUI window, not much use for figuring out the injection technique.
 However, the `0x00000004` value is associated with the flag `CREATE_SUSPENDED` which is interesting.

-Our analysis has so far shown that the malware spawns a new process *in a suspended state*, allocates memory inside of it and then injects shellcode into the allocated space.
+So now we know that the malware spawns a new process *in a suspended state*, allocates memory inside of it, and then injects shellcode into the allocated space.
 These are the hallmarks of *process hollowing* where memory is hollowed out in a suspended process for injection.
+This process is described in the MITRE ATT&CK framework as [T1055.012](https://attack.mitre.org/techniques/T1055/012/).

 **Answer:** Process Hollowing